top of page

 Engaged employees are emotionally committed to the organisation and its goals.
 They don't work just for money or the next promotion but on behalf of the organisation's goals and are willing to put in discretionary effort to help the company succeed.

-There is an ongoing debate among organisations with remote-capable employees about which work setup is better: fully remote, hybrid, or fully on-site.
+There is an ongoing debate among leaders and organisations with remote-capable employees about which work setup is better: fully remote, hybrid, or fully on-site.

 Each setup has its own challenges and benefits in terms of fostering employee engagement.
 For instance, remote work offers greater flexibility and eliminates commuting stress, but it can also lead to feelings of isolation.
 On the other hand, being on-site offers bonding, collaboration, and mentoring opportunities, but it may also increase stress due to commuting and rigid schedules.